hirejohnloveland/Das-Kapital-ROI-Kalkulator/readme/readme.md

 ### Modernize OUR return, Post-modernize OUR aesthetics
 ### Version 1.0, Release Date - 5/3/21

-Das Kapital is an ironically themed return on investment calculator for landlords built with the ancient looking Tcl/Tk GUI library.
+Das Kapital is an ironically themed ROI (Return On Investment) calculator for landlords built with the ancient looking Tcl/Tk GUI library.
 Don't let the irony fool you though, while communism might look better than it works, this calculator works better than it looks.

 ### Technical Features
 Developed in Python using Tkinter, a Python GUI built on the Tcl/Tk library.